jmvrbanac/Specter/docs/using/index.rst

 --no-art               Disables the ASCII art on the runner --coverage             Enables coverage.py integration.
 Configure using .coveragerc --select-module        Selects a module path to run.
-Ex: spec.sample.TestClass --select-by-metadata   Selects tests to run by specifying a list of key=value pairs (coming soon) --xunit-results        Output xUnit XML results into a specified file --no-color             Disables ASCII color codes
+Ex: spec.sample.TestClass --select-by-metadata   Selects tests to run by specifying a list of key=value pairs --xunit-results        Output xUnit XML results into a specified file --no-color             Disables ASCII color codes
 =====================  ============